 - evoked potential test

-MS is often tough for doctors to diagnose.
-This is because a spinal tap alone can’t prove whether you have MS or not.
-In fact, there is no single test that can confirm or deny a diagnosis.
+MS is often difficult for doctors to diagnose because a spinal tap alone can’t prove whether you have MS. In fact, there’s no single test that can confirm or deny a diagnosis.